strvcom/ds-academy/README.md

 This will generate a fully-functioning HTML site using a static site generator.
 The site will be placed in the `_build/html` folder.
 The outputs should not be tracked in the main repository.

+To preview your book, you can open the generated HTML files in your browser.
+Double-click the html file in your local folder.

 To find additional information, consult the [official guide](https://jupyterbook.org/en/stable/start/build.html).

 ### Publish handbook to GitHub Pages